ayushc137/Compression/README.md

 # Compression
-My attempt on learning compression and creating an efficinet file comression algorithm using python.
+My attempt on learning and thinking of new compression algorithm using python3.